ManticoreGamesInc/platform-documentation/src/tutorials/media_library.md

 ## Summary

-With the support for transparency, the Media Library allows you to create a custom UI experience for your players that can not be found in any other game.
+With the support for transparency, the Media Library allows you to create a custom UI experience for your players that are unique to your game and theme.
 The Media Library makes managing your content very easy because it is tied to your account, so all the content is accessible in any of your projects.

 ## Learn More